| Safe Haskell | Safe-Inferred |

 Serialize a value into a file.
 For settings you can use

-or rustStyle
+haskellStyle or rustStyle or compactStyle

 decode :: FromRon a => ByteString -> Either String a Source #

-to your type.
+Parse a ByteString to your type.
 The error is produced by attoparsec and is

 not very useful.